ActiveState/documentation-public/content/state/commands/run.md

 ---
-title: "Command: run"
+title: run
 ---

-The `run` command allows you to manually run scripts you have defined for your projects by name.
-Script names are case-sensitive.
+Manually run scripts you have defined for your projects by name.<!--more--> Script names are case-sensitive.

 ## Usage